mintedreward/heartmail/stamps-specs/sw-2003-paymail-verify-public-key-owner.md

 ## Dependencies

-* SW 2001: Paymail
+* SW 2001: Email2
-* SW 2002: Paymail identity keys
+* SW 2002: Email2 identity keys

 ## Introduction

-In the original paymail protocol specifications, there was an identity public key that you could use to sign stuff.
-Someone can verify the signature of a paymail by checking that the public key used is the one attached to the paymail.
+In the original email2 protocol specifications, there was an identity public key that you could use to sign stuff.
+Someone can verify the signature of a email2 by checking that the public key used is the one attached to the email2.

 But there is a problem with this approach, which is that the public key may change.